SE 34th Street Safety and Mobility Project

 Why is this area what we are talking about?
 When I drive in this area, it isn't usually very busy.
 There are so many areas that are worse/of more concern in vancouver.

-Kristi Navarre asked almost 2 years ago
+Kristi Navarre asked over 2 years ago

 The SE 34th Project is part of the Complete Streets Program, stemming from the Complete Streets Policy directed by the City’s Strategic Plan.
 Complete Streets projects aim to leverage local and grant funding programs to design and implement a safe and accessible street system for all users, ages, and abilities, regardless of how they choose to travel.